 - Steroids: An injection of triamcinolone may be recommended for small, stubborn patches of psoriasis.

 - Retinoids: Retinoid pills can be used to reduce the production of skin cells.
-These drugs should not be used by those who are pregnant, breastfeeding, or intent to become pregnant.
+These drugs should not be used by those who are pregnant, breastfeeding, or intend to become pregnant.
+Conventional systemic therapy, such as methotrexate or cyclosporine, is also commonly used for moderate to severe psoriasis when topical treatments are insufficient.

 - Biologics: Biologics are drugs that alter the immune system to disrupt the disease cycle and improve symptoms.
 They are usually administered by injection.
+Biologic therapy is a targeted treatment for severe cases, especially when conventional therapies fail, and works by blocking specific inflammatory pathways.
 Common biologics that have been approved to treat psoriasis include Enbrel, Humira, Stelara, Cosentyx, Skrizi, Tremfya, and Taltz.

 Psoriasis FAQs